 If you’re planning on visiting Pigeon Forge during the month of December, there are some things that you just don’t want to miss out on.
 We’ve made it easy for you to check them off with this list of 5 must-do things while in Pigeon Forge in December.

 1. Winterfest Lights Driving Tour – Pigeon Forge is all decked out with over 5 million twinkling Winterfest lights that can be seen throughout the city this time of year.
 New to the Winterfest Celebration this year is the Winterfest Lights Driving Tour.
 You can now enjoy the light displays at your own leisure by picking up a Driving Tour guide at either the Welcome Center at traffic light #0, or at the Fun Time Trolley Office at Patriot Park.
-If you’re not able to visit during December, don’t worry, the Winterfest lights shine through the end of February.
+If you’re not able to visit during December, don’t worry, the Winterfest lights shine through February 17th.

 2. Dollywood’s Smoky Mountain Christmas – In addition to Pigeon Forge’s Winterfest lights, Dollywood strings up another 5 million lights inside of the park.
 If you’ve never seen Dollywood in December, this will truly be a special treat for your family.
 Enjoy a hot wassail while admiring trees with every branch glowing with lights.
 Santa will also make an appearance every night that the park is open and twice on Saturday in the Christmas parade.
 Rudolph the Red-Nosed Reindeer and friends have returned to Dollywood for another year.
 You can visit them at Holly Jolly Junction.